zwerm/demo-transfer-red-blue/README.md

 }
 ```

-Next scroll further down and click "Save Intent", then click "Build" in the top right corner and confirm in the modal.
+Next scroll further down and click "Save Intent", then click "Build" in the top right corner and confirm in the pop-up.
 This will take a couple of seconds, but once done click the blue "Publish" button next to it, choose the "demo" alias and click "Publish" again.
 (Note: It might take a while until you receive the latest version of the Lex bot.
 It's best to use an anonymous user in Zwerm's testing tool.)

 That's it!
 You can now switch between your bots as you will.
 When talking to "Red", try some of these messages:
 * Talk to Blue